 1. Enhanced data security

 One of the biggest challenges of accepting credit cards is providing a secure and protected environment for vulnerable customer data.
 When merchants use a hosted payment form, they outsource the bulk of that responsibility to an experienced third-party provider that specializes in security.
 Sensitive data never passes through the merchant’s site—the provider handles and protects all the data as it travels from point to point.
-The best hosted payment forms use the latest data security techniques, like PCI compliance, tokenization, and encryption, to protect customer data at every point of the transaction.
+The best-hosted payment forms use the latest data security techniques, like PCI compliance, tokenization, and encryption, to protect customer data at every point of the transaction.
+With platforms like BigCommerce, Magento, WooCommerce, and Zen Cart, merchants can ensure enhanced data security by integrating hosted payment forms provided by trusted third-party providers.

 2. Lower liability for merchants